ajeyasriharsha/DownloadImage/README.md

 AsyncImageView
 This class represents the asynchronous download with an including completion handler which passes the downloaded image data and a boolean representing success or a failure of the download operation

+The downloaded images are saved to the cache so that the same would be return if it is in the cache or new download would be initiated.